 I’ve had this one finished for a few weeks but with the travelling and rainy weather it took me a while to get around to photographing it.
 (You can scroll down to the bottom to get the PDF download for this pattern.)

 This is an easy-peasy disappearing nine patch, nothing earth-changing, just a nice, bright quilt/playmat for a gorgeous spring baby.

-For the back I went with a simple stripe design, and also appliqued the little miss’ name on in white.
+For the back I went with a simple stripe design, and also appliquéd the little miss’ name on in white.

 I was very proud that I remembered to trace the letters back-to-front.
 Normally I forget that sort of thing.